cloudyr/googleCloudVisionR/cran-comments.md

 This is a resubmission.
 In this version I have:

+* added single quotes around API names in Title and Description
+* added links for webservices in Description
+* added Florian Teschner as 'ctb' to align Authors@R with the LICENSE

+## Resubmission

+This is a resubmission.
+In this version I have:

 * fixed CRAN URLs to have the canonical format
 * fixed the LICENSE format to the CRAN template for the MIT license
 * removed the VignetteBuilder field from DESCRIPTION as we do not yet have vignettes